joycytao/Block/README.md

 ## What was the reason for your focus?
 What problems were you trying to solve?
 1. Make network layer more resuable, testable and readable.
 Follow Single Responsibility Principle.
-2. Avoid necessary network calls.
+2. Avoid unnecessary network calls.

 ## How long did you spend on this project?
 3-4 hours in the first 3 days.
 2 hr in 2 days on comments and README file.